 There are no two ways about it.
 Singapore is situated near the equator and it is hot and humid most days of the year.
 When it isn’t sweltering, there is a good chance that it is raining cats and dogs as tropical rainstorms are a regular occurrence here.

-If you and your family have only recently moved to Singapore, then you are probably going to take some time to adjust to the hot and muggy climate.
+If you and your family have only recently shifted to this state, then you are probably going to take some time to adjust to the hot and muggy climate.
 When you have restless children in tow, however, staying at home with a glass of ice-cold lemonade all day is simply not an option.

 So what is there to do when you are feeling weather-beaten?
 Luckily, there are a variety of fun indoor places that are made with kids in mind.

 Here are five choice places that the kids will enjoy that is minus the risk of heat exhaustion.